akash-network/awesome-akash/claude-chat-workspace/README.md

 ## Description

 Claude Workspace is a minimalist, fully functional web interface for Claude that runs in a single Docker container without requiring any additional privileges.
 The interface provides chat with Claude, file uploads, and a built-in terminal in the browser.
+**Claude can fully interact with the container from within, installing services, creating scripts, and other applications.**

 ## Features